Senator Brown calls for action as burn pits make veterans ill

 It would take years for Neutzling to be diagnosed with constrictive bronchiolitis.
 She believes it’s from being exposed to toxic chemicals coming from burn pits while deployed.
 The pits are used by the military to burn waste.

-Neutzling and so many veterans like her have struggled to make their voices heard on the various illnesses that have stemmed from the burn pits but now Senator Sherrod Brown, (D) Ohio is getting the U.S. Senate invovled.
+Neutzling and so many veterans like her have struggled to make their voices heard on the various illnesses that have stemmed from the burn pits but now Senator Sherrod Brown, (D-Ohio) is getting the U.S. Senate involved.

 “Our soldiers who are sacrificing for us are getting sick from exposure to these burn pits and damn it we got to do something about it,” said Senator Brown.